cgreene200/osTicket-Post-Installation-Configuration/README.md

 ## Configure "SLA"

-### Login to the "Administrator Panel.
+### Login to the "Administrator" Panel.
 Afterwards, click on the "Manage" tab, then go down and click on the "SLA" and lastly, click on "Add New SLA Plan" as shown below:

 ![alt text](https://i.imgur.com/sV9DM1V.png)